 The liberally salted water came to a boil and in went our pasta.
 Trying it after about 6 minutes we found the pasta still tasting doughy.
 This was a good sign that the pasta still needed more cooking.

 With dinner all ready we sat down to three courses – pasta, then chicken with mushrooms and finally sweet ricotta pears.

-Silvestro continued to provide additional insight into Southern Italy cooking and wines of the region and even gave us some tips on places to visit for our week in the Puglia region, especially the most southern Salento area.
+Silvestro provided additional insight into Southern Italy cooking and wines of the region.
+He even gave us some tips on places to visit for our week in the Puglia region.
+He was particularly keen on the most southern Salento area.

-We got a full day of education on eating and drinking in the Salento region.
+It was a full day of education on eating and drinking in the Salento region.
 Sylvestro was peppered with questions through the day and he readily shared his love for food and for this region of Italy.

 Southern Italian Cooking Tips